 Step 1: Find out How Much You Can Borrow

 Getting an idea of how much you can borrow is the first step to buying an investment property.
 It gives you a general idea of your target price range, so you can narrow your property search within your purchase budget.

 Lenders will also consider the potential rental income you will get from the investment property when calculating how much you can borrow.
 For an indication of how much you can borrow, use our How Much Can I Borrow Calculator.
-To receive a free detailed assessment of your borrowing capacity talk to a Loan Market mortgage broker today.
+To receive a free detailed assessment of your borrowing capacity talk to a mortgage broker today.